Cristian Javier: 2022

 In Game 4 of the 2022 World Series at Citizens Bank Park, Javier delivered the first six innings of a combined no-hitter and 5–0 win over the Philadelphia Phillies.
 Called by catcher Christian Vázquez, it tied the series at 2–2.
 Bryan Abreu and Rafael Montero both followed with one inning each, and like the no-hit contest in New York, Pressly closed out the ninth.
 Thus, Javier became the first to start in multiple combined no-hitters in the major leagues.
 The third no-hitter in MLB postseason history, it was the second in World Series play, following Don Larsen's perfect game in 1956.
 The Astros defeated the Phillies in six games to give Javier his first World Series title.

 2023

 On February 10, 2023, the Astros signed Javier to a 5-year, $64 million contract extension through the 2027 season.
+He made 31 starts for Houston in 2023, compiling a 10–5 record and 4.56 ERA with 159 strikeouts across 162 innings pitched.

+2024

+Javier made 7 starts for the Astros in 2024, compiling a 3–1 record and 3.89 ERA with 27 strikeouts across 34 2/3 innings pitched.
+On June 5, 2024, it was announced that Javier would undergo Tommy John surgery, ending his season prematurely.

+2025

+On August 11, 2025, Javier was activated from the injured list to make his return from surgery.
+For the third time, Javier produced an outing of six no-hit innings on August 29 of the Los Angeles Angels; in this case, Houston pitching combined to maintain a 2-hit shutout for a 2–0 win.

 International career

 Javier made and won his World Baseball Classic (WBC) debut on March 13, 2023.
 He pitched four scoreless innings in a 6–1 final over Nicaragua.